galopago/misistemita/c-breakouts/c12/README.md

 # Breakout for ESP32 CAM, ESP8266 D1 MINI and ESP32 D1 MINI, or dev boards with 20 pins (2x10 2.54mm pitch) or less and 22,86 mm (or 27.94 mm) separation between headers, 4 holes 10.16 mm spaced, for mounting onto the backplate.

-# Simplified schematic and laoyut
+# Simplified schematic and layout

 Schematic                                      |Layout                                      |
 -----------------------------------------------|--------------------------------------------|